12:00am, Tue 25th Nov 2008

 Bus: 312 towards South Norwood from Croydon or from Norwood Junction Station

-Train: Nearest stations are with East Croydon or Norwood Junction.
+Train: Nearest stations are East Croydon or Norwood Junction.
 From East Croydon, take either the Tram or 312 bus.
 From Norwood Junction, either 312 bus or a short walk.

 Come on, you Cards!